ibm-cloud-docs/openwhisk/openwhisk_websocket.md

 ## Sending a message to a WebSocket

-The `/whisk.system/websocket/send` action will send a payload to a WebSocket URI.
+The `/whisk.system/websocket/send` action sends a payload to a WebSocket URI.
 The parameters are as follows:

-- `uri`: The URI of the websocket server (e.g. ws://mywebsockethost:80)
+- `uri`: The URI of the websocket server (for example, ws://mywebsockethost:80).
-- `payload`: The message you wish to send to the WebSocket
+- `payload`: The message that you wish to send to the WebSocket.